 Explore Haunted Abbeys Across the Country

-Although France doesn't celebrate Halloween with quite as much of an emphasis on terrifying frights as America, you can get create your own thrilling tour of the country by visiting the great tombs and effigies of France's haunted abbeys.
+Although France doesn't celebrate Halloween with as much of an emphasis on terrifying frights, you can get create your own thrilling tour of the country by visiting the great tombs and effigies of France's haunted abbeys.

 The ruined abbey church of Jumièges in northern France is just the place for a Halloween visit, where you can walk around the buildings with just the crows for company.
-Alternatively, you can walk through the Chateau of Blois in the Loire Valley, which was the place for the grisly murder of the infamous Duc de Guise.
+Alternatively, you can walk through the Chateau of Blois in the Loire Valley and learn about the grisly murder of the infamous Duc de Guise.

 For an even more-terrifying journey, you can climb the steep hill up to the glorious abbey of Vézelay, a UNESCO World Heritage Site.
 On a wet October day, all you will hear is the sound of your feet rustling in the fallen leaves.
 It’s one of the great sites on the pilgrimage route from northern Europe to St. James of Compostela in Spain.

 Each day during Disneyland Paris' Halloween Celebrations, Main Street USA transforms into Spooky Street, which features a festive parade nightly and a special Disney villains-only showcases.
 On October 31, you can also enjoy all the rides, haunts, and thrills of the celebration overnight during the Disney Halloween Party.
 Although Disneyland Paris may be a bit more expensive than other destinations on this list, it's really the closest you'll find in France to a true American-style Halloween celebration.